 Over time, the problem of OxyContin abuse continued to grow rapidly, with the National Survey on Drug Use and Health stating that more than 7 million Americans abused OxyContin over the past 20 years.
 This contributed heavily to the rates of an overdose on OxyContin and various other pain medications.
 Many of those abusing it may have even fallen into that pattern of behavior due to the claim of 12-hour pain relief.
 If a person’s medication wears off early and they begin to experience withdrawal symptoms and cravings, this could lead to them taking another dose for a reprieve.
 When this continues, it can bring about a repetitious cycle of addiction and dependence.

-The issue of OxyContin not lasting 12 hours for many people was well known by Purdue, but they simply used the select favorable results to promote this claim.
+The issue of OxyContin not lasting 12 hours for many people was well known by Purdue, but they merely used the select favorable results to promote this claim.
 In fact, for them to secure FDA approval, Purdue had to show that OxyContin was effective and safe like other medications on the market and to establish the desired length of duration, they had to demonstrate that the medication lasted 12 hours for a minimum of half of the patients.
-To adhere to these guidelines, Purdue submitted a study from Puerto Rico that did display this, but this also effectively neglected the several other studies that did not show what they wanted.
+To adhere to these guidelines, Purdue submitted a study from Puerto Rico that did display this, but this also neglected the other studies that did not show what they wanted.
 Although, their skewed findings worked well enough and they were able to secure FDA approval in 1995.

-The Financial Gains of OxyContin
+The Financial Gains of OxyContin Pain Management

 The creation of OxyContin was a two-sided venture, as it was developed as a way to better mitigate pain but it was also a solution to a financial problem.
 Previously, one of the largest money makers for Purdue was a medication called MS Contin, which was a morphine medication for cancer treatment.
-In the late 80’s, the patent for this medication was about to come to an end, which was going to place Purdue at a disadvantage because of generic versions driving the price of their proprietary medication down.
+In the late 80’s, the patent for this medication was about to come to an end, which was going to place Purdue at a disadvantage because of generic versions driving the price of their proprietary medicines down.
 Then in 1990, the vice president for clinical research suggested the development of a second pain medication that was also a controlled-release form.
 Purdue had already discovered a way to extend the duration of a medications release, which was used in MS Contin and made it last around 8 to 12 hours.
-They looked into the form of opiate known as oxycodone, which generally lasts around 6 hours.
-When looking at the normal duration, they theorized that their extended release method could make it last 12 hours.
+They looked into the form of opiate known as oxycodone, which lasts about 6 hours.
+When looking at the average duration, they theorized that their extended release method could make it last 12 hours.
 Purdue then began development of OxyContin, with this lasting about a decade and cost them over $40 million.

 The change in this scene came with the push from Purdue and their new release.
-Employees of the company were told by a marketing executive that they did not want OxyContin to be just for cancer pain.
+Employees of the company were told by a marketing executive that they did not want OxyContin pain management to be just for cancer pain.
 They then went on to double their sales team and pump $207 million into the launch of OxyContin.
 Sales reps were convincing doctors that the medication was even for lesser conditions like knee or back pain, with the 12-hour dosing being the hook.
 Prescribing doctors were given gifts covered in a “Q12h” logo and doctors were brought to seminars and weekend events at hotels.
 Of course, the intent of these events being to bring doctors on board for prescribing their medication and encouraging colleagues back home to do the same.
 Unfortunately, these marketing and sales techniques were quite effective for Purdue, with OxyContin sales quickly dwarfing their MS Contin sales.

 Down the line in 2002, a lawsuit was brought against Purdue regarding their exaggeration of the duration.
 Much of this case was kept under wraps due to sealed court documents and Purdue’s attempts to keep it from going to trial.
-Realistically, a lot of questions would have been directed at Purdue during a trial and sealed evidence would have been laid bare for numerous officials.
+Realistically, a lot of questions would have been directed at Purdue during a hearing and sealed evidence would have been laid bare for numerous officials.
 This prompted Purdue to take any action necessary to avoid this, which in the end, included them paying a $10 million settlement on the eve of the trial.
 This settlement money was used for the funding of programs discouraging drug abuse.